UK: Labour suspends Jeremy Corbyn after reaction to anti-Semitism report | DW | 29.10.2020

 The former leader of Britain's main opposition has also been expelled from the Parliamentary party.
 Corbyn reacted to a damning report from an equality watchdog by saying antisemitism in the party was "overstated."

-Britain's opposition Labour Party on Thursday suspended former leader Jeremy Corbyn in light of his reaction to a report that said the party was responsible for discrimination in its handling of allegations of anti-Semitism.
+Britain's opposition Labour Party on Thursday suspended former leader Jeremy Corbyn over his reaction to a report that said the party was responsible for discrimination in its handling of allegations of anti-Semitism.

+The report from the Equality and Human Rights Commission (EHRC), a government watchdog, found Corbyn's office broke equality law through its "inexcusable" approach towards anti-Semitism complaints.

+Corbyn reacted to the EHRC's conclusions with a statement claiming the problem was "dramatically overstated for political reasons" by opponents and the media.

-"In light of his comments made today and his failure to retract them subsequently, the Labour Party has suspended Jeremy Corbyn pending investigation," the opposition party said in a statement.
+It was these remarks that provoked the following Labour Party statement: "In light of his comments made today and his failure to retract them subsequently, the Labour Party has suspended Jeremy Corbyn pending investigation."

 "He has also had the whip removed from the Parliamentary Labour Party."